 The typical gym is jam-packed with an assortment of high-tech and traditional workout machines.
-Some are fairly easy to use while others have a moderate learning curve.
-It is awfully difficult for the average person or even the average gym owner to pick out the machines that are actually worth using.
-Like everything else in our society, gym machines are characterized by information overload.
-There are too many to choose from, a seemingly endless number of positives and negatives to each and plenty of varying opinions about these machines' alleged merit.
-Let's cut to the chase and delve into the best gym machines that boost strength and train the body to utilize the proper muscles in the appropriate manner.
+Some are easy to use while others have a moderate learning curve.
+It is difficult for the average member to pick out the machines that are actually worth using.
+Gym machines can induce information overload.
+There are too many to choose from.
+There is an endless number of positives and negatives to each machine.
+There are also plenty of varying opinions about these machines' alleged merit.
+Let's cut to the chase and delve into the best gym machines that boost strength.
+These are the best machines to train the body to utilize the proper muscles in the appropriate manner.

 This is one of the best gym machines to work the triceps.
-Strong triceps help balance out the strength in the arms and make it that much easier to perform other exercises like pull-ups and push-ups.
+Strong triceps help balance out the strength in the arms.
+They make it that much easier to perform other exercises like pull-ups and push-ups.
 If this piece of equipment eventually bores you, switch up the grip.
 Make use of a rope, V-bar or a straight bar to make the exercise that much more dynamic.

 The hanging leg raise works the hip flexors as well as the entire core of the body.
 It is simple to use so don't shy away, even if you are unfamiliar with the nuances of physical fitness exercises.
 The hanging leg raise will tone the abs through the propping up of the forearms and lifting of the legs.
 Take care to avoid swinging the legs when using this machine.

-The chest press machine is ideal for working the chest, triceps and biceps.
+The chest press machine is ideal for working the chest, triceps, and biceps.
 This machine allows for a motion similar to a push-up.
 It provides all sorts of benefits for novice gym-goers as well as veteran gym rats.
-Incorporate the chest press in your regular workout and it will prove quite helpful for compound movements as time progresses.
+Incorporate the chest press in your regular workout.
+It will prove quite helpful for compound movements as time progresses.

 Anyone who is in search of a fun way to get the heart going should give the rowing machine a chance.
-This is undoubtedly one of the best gym machines ever created.
+This is one of the best gym machines ever created.
 It allows for a full-fledged cardiovascular workout.
 It works the entire body with a particular focus on the posterior chain.
-Try the rowing machine a couple of times a week and you will find it drastically improves your cardiovascular endurance.
+Try the rowing machine a couple of times a week.
+It will drastically improve your cardiovascular endurance.

 This is one of the best gym machines around, especially when pitted against the treadmill and exercise bike.
-After all, you can only run or bike so many laps until you grow bored of the activity.
+After all, you can only run or bike so many laps until you grow bored with the activity.
 The rowing machine works more of the body than exercise bikes and treadmills.
 It works the upper body in addition to the lower body, simulating the rowing motion with highly effective resistance training.
-Whether you have grown tired of the same old exercises or if you are simply looking for a means of engaging in an intense exercise that gets you away from the computer, the rowing machine will prove highly effective.
+Whether you have grown tired of the same old exercises or looking to engage in an intense exercise, the rowing machine is a top choice.